apache/couchdb/share/doc/src/intro/security.rst

 The `.ini` files can also be edited by hand when CouchDB is not running.
-Instead of creating the admin user as we showed previously, you could have stopped CouchDB, opened your `local.ini`, added ``anna = secret`` to the :ref:`[admins] section <config/admins>`, and restarted CouchDB.
-Upon reading the new line from local.ini, CouchDB would run the hashing algorithm and write back the hash to `local.ini`, replacing the plain-text password.
+Instead of creating the admin user as we showed previously, you could have stopped CouchDB, opened your `local.ini`, added ``anna = secret`` to the :config:section:`admins`, and restarted CouchDB.
+Upon reading the new line from `local.ini`, CouchDB would run the hashing algorithm and write back the hash to `local.ini`, replacing the plain-text password.
 To make sure CouchDB only hashes plain-text passwords and not an existing hash a second time, it prefixes the hash with ``-hashed-``, to distinguish between plain-text passwords and hashed passwords.
 This means your plain-text password can't start with the characters ``-hashed-``, but that's pretty unlikely to begin with.

 .. note::